 5. Sabang (Palawan)

 The remarkable Subterranean River is the main draw here.
-You need a permit to visit it, which can can be a pain to get as an independent traveller.
+You need a permit to visit it, which can be a pain to get as an independent traveller.
 As a result most visitors simply join more organised trips.
 There are also other caves in the area which are worth checking out but essentially you can move on once you’ve done the underground river.

 6. Puerto Princesa (Palawan)

 Backpacking the Philippines isn’t really about exploring cities but the capital of Palawan is one of the nicer ones and there is still plenty of great nature nearby.
 Honda Bay is home to some great swimming and island hopping options.
-The Palawan Wildlife Rescue and Conservation Center AKA Crocodile Farm makes for an interesting trip while for something totally different head to the the Iwahig Penal Colony.
+The Palawan Wildlife Rescue and Conservation Center AKA Crocodile Farm makes for an interesting trip while for something totally different head to the Iwahig Penal Colony.
 It is essentially a working prison although it is more of a correctional facility where inmates often live with their families.
 You are free to mingle and speak to the inmates.

 Island Hop – Palawan to Cebu